Eggs have been considered ‘good’ for most of recorded human history.

-However, Vitamin B12 is a vitamin that’s found only within animal products, such as:
+However, Vitamin B12 is a vitamin that’s mostly found within animal products, such as:

 If you follow a vegetarian or vegan diet, then your body may be experiencing a vitamin B12 deficiency.

-As with any nutritional deficiency, your body will make you start craving foods that provide the nutrient you’re missing.
+As with any nutritional deficiency, your body will make you start craving foods that provide the nutrient you’re missing!
+Like eggs!

 4 – Vitamin D

 Fun fact – almost half of Americans are lacking Vitamin D.

 Eggs, of course, have Vitamin D. That’s why I’m talking about Vitamin D here!